 Absorbed in deep contemplation, down beyond the chatter of life, I find that space where silence reigns and darkness turns to light.
-Where peace moves in like golden honey caressing the fibers of my heart.
-Where the current of multi-dimensions rushes through with eternity’s infinite beat.
+Where peace moves in, on golden threads, caressing my numinous heart.
+The current of multi-dimensions rushes through, dancing eternity’s infinite beat.
 I’m lost, away from the world I’ve known, and rapt in the newness of the world I’ve been born out of, from the beginning of time.
 Where time never exists.

 And then a voice peeks through, with a hushed whisper of recognition.
 Not a sound it makes, but a silent nod of familiarity.
-It speaks as though with sign, so I can understand every meaning, though that meaning comes with no words, but it’s the knowing just the same.
+It speaks in realizations, and I can understand every meaning, though those meanings come with no words, it’s knowing just the same.
 It plays with my heart, and the strings pluck magic from the air.
 I am complete in this silent conversation.
 All manner of things unfold before me.
 It is beyond awe.
 For awe has never felt a thing like this.

 Forty-seven years ago I started down the road of meditation practice.
 It has taken me on many journeys and has saved me from disillusionment, depression, anxiety, and the like.
 It has been a close friend, especially in those times of need, but most certainly in all times.
 One of the benefits of meditation, as teachers will tell you, is the place of peace that it can immerse you in.
 Though a quieted mind is one of the benefits of this peace there also arises a voice out of the silence that has no sound and no thought.
 It is an intuitive connection to the higher essence of you, that has animated the physical being of YOU.
 As we are now, this essence sits behind a veil of unknowing.
 This unknowing keeps the physical and mental constructs of your being from seeing the truth behind the veil.
 Meditation can lift that veil and introduce you to the Source that animates you and knows all that is.
 Of course, there are many teachings and practices that are part of the cornerstone of this connection with Source, but with some gentle love applied to yourself and the information given below, we can start the journey of removing the illusion of life and fulfill our Soul’s dream of immersion into the reality of Source.
 Let’s all start to have a conversation with our All-Self.